TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 5/John 5.38.md

 ---

-And ye have not his word abiding in you: for whom he sent, him ye believe not.
+You don't have his word living in you; because you don't believe him whom he sent.